OmneBonum/dsu/_posts/2020-07-08-the-fundamental-unit.md

 Also, keep in mind, we are just trying to get your DSUL up and running.
 This is why we speak of the rules and specifications we use by default as 'scaffolding.'
 The scaffolding is not the final building, it is the structure that facilitates the creation of whatever building you have in mind.
 Once your DSUL achieves autonomy, a democratic process of self-regulation will be in place.
 The members can vote to change the internal workings of the DSUL in any way they choose.

-This does mean that, in any given district, given full participation, there might be about 50,000 first-tier delegates!
+This does mean that, in any given district, given full participation, there might be about 15,000 first-tier delegates!
 That's about 10 percent of eligible voters.

-It is easier to grok the whole thing if we start by organizing your district's direct legislature from the top down, which is the wrong way to do it, but easier to imagine.
+It is easier to grasp the whole idea if we start by organizing your district's direct legislature from the top down.
+This is the wrong way to do it, but it's easier to imagine, so lets take some time to look at it.

 Imagine your representative in congress decides to set up a system of sub-districts.
 She/he divides your district into ten equal parts and and assigns people to represent each one.
 Each sub-district now has about 70,000 people living in it, about 50,000 of which are eligible voters.
-At our nations founding, each congressional district had about 30,000 people in it, so this system is a vast improvement!
-Each of the representatives could set up a kind of a sub-district office, and if you lived in the sub-district, you could knock on the office door and try to bend your sub-representatives ear.
+At our nations founding, each congressional district had about 30,000 people in it, so this system is a vast improvement on that score.

+So, that's kind of cool.
+Everyone who in a certain area has a 'sub-representative' that is focussed on their particular wants and needs.
+Each of these sub- representatives could set up a kind of a sub-district office, and if you lived in the sub-district, you could knock on the office door and try to bend their ear.

 But 50,000 people is still a lot of people.
-It might work well, as a practical matter, if the the sub-representative took a cue from the boss and did the same thing in her/his sub-district--divide it into ten equally-populated geographic units, and appoint sub-sub-representatives to each one!
+It might work better, as a practical matter, if the the sub-representative took a cue from the boss and did the same thing in her/his sub-district--divide it into ten equally-populated geographic units, and appoint sub-sub-representatives to each one!
 Each of them would also have a sub-sub-district office.

 Now we have only about 5,000 voters to serve in each district.
 If I am one of those 5,000, I can go to the sub-sub-district office and talk to the sub-sub-representative who will then, hopefully, talk to the sub-representative who will then, hopefully, talk to the representative about whatever issue or problem I present.

 We hasten to point out that even the system we are playing around with in this example (a system we do not advocate) also has to grapple with the unavoidable inevitability of a tiered system.
 There is simply no way to fit 500,000 people in a single place so that they can all communicate directly with their congressional representative.
 (Actually, the largest stadium in the world holds about 500,000 people.
 It's in North Korea.
 We could all meet there!)

 But this process of passing on feedback until it reaches your representative isn't necessarily a bad thing.
-Government does not specialize in solving one individual problem for one individual alone.
+Self-government does not specialize in solving one individual problem for one individual alone.
 It specializes in solving a lot of problems all at once.
-A tiered system of passing on feedback allows for a representative to hear that they same type of problem is cropping up again and again.
+A tiered system of passing on feedback allows for a representative to hear that the same type of problem is cropping up again and again.
 The representative is also in a position to get the larger view.
 Whereas someone bringing a complaint might not know the solution, the representative and her/his staff are in a better position to see it.
 They might even be able to see that two or more seemingly different types of problems can be addressed with a shared solution.

 Let's be careful, though, because, again, we are not advocating this top-down organization for your direct legislature, we are just taking a look at it to see what we can learn.